-Although silent film icon Louise Brooks lived into her seventies dying of a heart attack in 1985, her life was all but over in 1929 at age twenty-one.
+Although silent film icon Louise Brooks lived into her seventies dying of a heart attack in 1985, her life was all but over in 1929 at age twenty-two.
 The rest of her existence dwelt in a purgatory-hell of poverty and gin, only lightened by a writing career post-sixty.
 Although by her own estimate her career had made her the equivalent of $1.8 million dollars today, she had spent it all by 1938.
 Tantalizing, Louise failed to complete an autobiography because she felt unable to write openly about her sexuality.
 “In writing the history of a life I believe absolutely that the reader cannot understand the character and deeds of the subject unless he is given a basic understanding of that person’s sexual loves and hates and conflicts.
 It is the only way the reader can make sense out of innumerable apparently senseless actions.”

 I have toyed with the idea of a Louise Brooks story for some time (a comic book or a screenplay).
 My comic book The Home Front had a character at least physically based on her and drawn beautifully by the great Spanish artist Carlos Pino.

 Part of the challenge of attempting to tell a life story over a short duration can be seen in the end product of most bio-pics.
 A brief dash through the key events of a life in an A to Z fashion with no time to delve deeply into the psychology of the person.
 The Ian Curtis bio-pic Control (2007) being a disappointing example of this approach.
 Steven Jobs (2015) is a rare, though not completely successfully, exception—preferring to tell the story within a series of key moments.
 The fantasy elements in The Doors (1991) lift it; exploring even fictitiously the dense consciousness and megalomania that was Jim Morrison.